 ⇒ The arrangement and conduct of the service.
 It must include the hire of the venue if any.

 ⇒ The burial or cremation of the body.

 ⇒ Location of the mortuary and crematorium that the funeral director proposes to use.

 ⇒ If the funeral director uses a third-party mortuary or crematorium, they must provide the name of the owner or a manager.

 ⇒ A reasonable estimate on the cost of the death certificate.
 As well as, obtaining any certificates or permits that may be required.
 Moreover, any fees may be charged by the crematorium or the cemetery.

 ⇒ How the body may be transported.

 Any certificates or permits are managed under the Births, Deaths and Marriages Registration Act 1995.
 Thus, few may come under the Public Health Act 2010.
 You don’t need to apply for a death registration or a death certificate.
 Thus far, your funeral director facilitates to registers the death.

-A death certificate is important proof of death.
+A death certificate is an important proof of death.
 Thus far, it is the official record of death.
-So, it may be a proof of relationship to the person who died.
+So, it may be proof of relationship to the person who died.
 It is an important document.
-You may need it to cancel or transfer a service.
+You may need it to cancel or transfer service.
 A death certificate is crucial to administer a will.

 You may read more about the funeral goods and services information standard.
 Furthermore, you may want to read NSW Government’s life events guides.
 It may help you make the correct decisions when your loved one passes away.
 Moreover, should you have any further questions about the funeral information standards, you may call NSW Fair Trading on 13 32 20.